List of public REITs in the United States

-There are over 225 publicly traded REITs in the United States.
+All REITs all publicly traded in the United States.

 Notable REITs

 The five largest REITs in the United States by market capitalization, as of January 2025, according to S&P Global, are: Prologis, Equinix, American Tower Corporation, Welltower, and Digital Realty.

 The following chart lists notable publicly traded real estate investment trusts based in the United States The list does not include non-notable, privately listed, or unlisted, REITs.